- Gemini Home

 7. Proposals for non-standard observing modes/instrument configurations may not be accepted.
 Prospective users should be aware of the list of unavailable observing modes given in the call for proposals, and contact the Fast Turnaround Team in advance if they are considering something unusual.
 Otherwise, the technical assessor will decide later whether that mode/configuration can be supported.

 8. Proposals must not request more time than the amount available in the most restrictive weather condition bin.
-For example, with 20 hours available, the 50-percentile WV bin will contain 10 hours.
+For example, with the 20 hours per month per telescope currently being made available, the 50-percentile WV bin for each telescope will contain 10 hours.
 A proposal for WV50 time with all other weather conditions less restrictive should then not request more than 10 hours in total.
 Likewise a CC50 IQ70 WV80 proposal with sky brightness unspecified also should not request more than 10 hours.
 A proposal requesting IQ20 should not request more than 4 hours.

 9. One or more targets must be observable starting one month after the proposal deadline (the current CfP will give the acceptable RA range).
 If the requested instrument is not available at that time, the first target(s) must be observable on the first night that the requested instrument is scheduled for use.